 Click HERE to see a full list of substitutions.
 Some substitutions provide a less creamy texture.

-Ingredient substitutions and tips for making Ninja Creami Chocolate Protein Ice Cream:
+Ingredient Substitutions for making Ninja Creami Chocolate Protein Ice Cream:

 Chocolate Protein Shake– I used a premier protein chocolate shake.
 You can use any brand that you would like.
 Just be sure to taste the shake before using it to make sure that you like the taste.